 - If you are a beginner and you are still in the water a lot, then a thicker wetsuit and therefore slightly more warm is more comfortable.

 - If you go for a short and active session, then a slightly thinner wetsuit is often fine.

-- A thinner wetsuit is more flexible than a thick wetsuit.
-A thick wetsuit is stiffer.
+- A thinner wetsuit is generally more flexible than a thick wetsuit.
+Flexibility is freedom of movement.

 - A wetsuit must be tight.
 Then the insulation works best.

 As soon as it gets really cold you sure have neoprene surf shoes required.
 You can't live without it in the winter.
-You may also choose for neoprene gloves and a Postal Code.
-A windbreaker is optional and additionally blocks the wind and radiant cold.
+You may also choose for neoprene gloves and an Postal Code.
+A windbreaker or neoprene jacket is optional and additionally protects against the wind and radiation cold.